oconnor663/jacko.io/posts/object_soup.md

 bob.add_friend(&alice);
 ```

-We'll get a compiler error when we try to modify Bob:
+We get a compiler error when we try to modify Bob:

 ```
 error[E0502]: cannot borrow `bob` as mutable because it is also borrowed